Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 ![Figure 1: Architecture](media/architecture.png)
 Figure 1: Architecture

 The historical data (in text format) will be loaded from Azure Blob Storage into Azure SQL DW though PolyBase.
-The real-time event data will be ingested into Azure through Event Hub into Azure; Azure Stream Analytics will then store the data in Azure SQL DW.
+The real-time event data will be ingested through Event Hub into Azure SQL DW; Azure Stream Analytics will then store the data in Azure SQL DW.
 Predictions from Azure Machine Learning models are performed in batches invoked by Azure Data Factory.
 AML will import data from Azure SQL DW and output the predictions to Azure Blob Storage.
 Through PolyBase, the prediction result can be loaded into Azure SQL DW quickly and efficiently.
-Azure SQL DW will serve the queries to populate the PowerBI dashboard.
+Power BI will source data from Azure SQL DW to generate reports.
 We will use Azure Data Factory to orchestrate:

-1) Generating the AML predictions, and
+1. Generating the AML predictions,
-2) Copying the predictions from Azure Blob Storage to Azure SQL DW.
+1. Copying the predictions from Azure Blob Storage to Azure SQL DW,
+1. Retraining model, and
+1. Updating web service with the retrained model

 The machine learning model used here shows the general techniques of data science that can be used in customer churn prediction.
 You can use domain knowledge and combine the available datasets to build more advanced models to meet your business requirements.